Discrete approximations for sums of m-dependent random variables: Results

 For better understanding of the order of remainder terms, let us consider the case of Bernoulli variables $P(X_i=1)=1-P(X_i=0)=p_i$.
 If all $X_i$ are independent, then $R_0=C\sum_1^n p_i^2$ and $R_1=C\sum_1^n p_i^{3}$.
 If $X_i$ are 1-dependent, then at least $R_0\leqslant C\sum_1^n p_i$ and $R_1\leqslant C\sum_{1}^n p_k^{3/2}$.
 If some additional information about $X_i$ is available (for example, that they form 2-runs), then the estimates are somewhat in between.

 Our aim is investigation of approximations with at least two parameters.
-However, for the completeness, we begin from the Poisson approximation.
+However, for the sake of completeness, we start with the Poisson approximation.
 Note that Poisson approximation (for indicator variables) is considered in \citep{AGG90}, \citep{BHJ92} under much more general conditions than assumed in this paper.

 \begin{theorem} Let conditions (\ref{nu12}) and (\ref{lambda}) be satisfied.
 Then, for all $n$,

 \end{theorem}